STARS History

 1996

-STARS establishes the first helicopter air ambulance program in Nova Scotia.
+STARS establishes the first helicopter air ambulance program in Nova Scotia under a five-year contract.
+STARS exits the province in 2001.

 A bear mascot stands next to a Calgary Tower mascot and with three local celebrities in a visibly dated photo